-Trinity College has invested in a fully accessible Changing Places toilet that also included upgrading of all enabled toilets in the building.
+Trinity College invested in a fully accessible Changing Places toilet and upgraded all enabled toilets in the building.

 The new facility which is now open is situated at the entrance level into the Arts Building, adjacent to the college’s respite room.

 This is the first such facility in the heart of Dublin city centre.

 The Changing Places toilet is primarily for college staff and students - but is also available to be used by the many visitors to the university.